rizdaprasetya/mt-alt-doc/en/core-api/cardless-credit.md

-# Cardless Credit
+# Cardless Credit Payment Integration
 <hr>
-<i>Cardless Credit</i> is one of the payment method offered by Midtrans.
+<i>Cardless Credit</i> is one of the payment methods offered by Midtrans.
 Using this payment method, the customers can shop online and make payments in installments.
 Midtrans sends real-time notifications to you when the customer completes the payment.